Who is entitled to sickness benefits?

 Sickness benefits from your employer

-The basis for the sickness benefits is average weekly salary in a specific time period prior to your becoming occupationally disabled (normally the past four weeks).
+Your employer pays sikness benefits the first 16 calender days and settles a basis for the sickness benefits, which is your average weekly salary in a specific time period prior to your becoming occupationally disabled (normally the past four weeks).
 If your job entails shifting periods on and off work, or a varying income, we may use a longer time period to calculate your benefits.
 If your salary has changed permanently during the past four weeks, the calculation will be based on your income from the time your salary was changed.
 The calculation of your sickness benefits is based solely on your salary.
 Any other compensation such as a car allowance or per diem is not included in the calculation.
 Overtime and holiday pay is also not included in the basis for the calculation.

 You may get sickness benefits equivalent to full wages, but you are not entitled to a sickness benefit basis exceeding 6 G (national insurance base).
 Employers who advance sickness benefits, may also decide to pay sickness benefits exceeding this amount.
 This is a matter between you and your employer.